The Tax Disputes and Litigation Review: Switzerland

 ii Challenging administrative decisions

-Administrative decisions may be challenged on the grounds that they are unlawful, by lodging a formal complaint or an appeal (see Section II).
+Administrative decisions may be challenged on the grounds that they are unlawful, by lodging a formal complaint or an appeal (see Sections II and III).
 This would also be the case where administrative decisions would be contrary to legitimate expectation or to the Federal Constitution.
 In specific cases, the unlawfulness may also result from the taxpayer in question being discriminated against in relation to another taxpayer.

 iii Claimants and related parties

-Generally speaking, the rule is that only the taxpayer to whom the tax assessment has been noticed is entitled to bring a tax claim against the authorities.
-Depending on the case and the circumstances, other persons or entities may have the right to lodge appeal (e.g., another tax authority in inter-cantonal double taxation cases, legal representative, heirs, management of the bankrupt's assets).
+Generally speaking, the rule is that only the taxpayer to whom the tax assessment has been notified is entitled to bring a tax claim against the authorities.
+Depending on the case and the circumstances, other persons or entities may have the right to lodge appeal (e.g., another tax authority in inter-cantonal double taxation cases, a legal representative, heirs, or the managers of a bankrupt's assets).
 With regard to direct income tax, it should be underlined that the competent cantonal tax authority, as well as the Federal Tax Administration, has the right to lodge appeals against tax assessment decisions, without prior duty to lodge a formal complaint.

-Regarding VAT, entities having their seat or a permanent establishment on Swiss territory and that are united under a single direction may apply to be treated as a single taxable person (tax group).
+Regarding VAT, entities having their seat or a permanent establishment in Switzerland and that are united under a single direction may apply to be treated as a single taxable person (a tax group).
 Entities that do not operate a business as well as individuals may be part of a group.10 In the case of such tax group, the group representative lodges the VAT return consolidating the VAT accounting of each group entities.
 This entity will therefore be the addressee of the tax assessment decision.
 All entities are, however, jointly responsible for the tax due.11

 With regard to withholding tax, the liable person is not the same as the one that has a right, under Swiss law or treaty law, to a partial or full refund of the withholding tax.
 Any person applying for a partial or a full refund has the right to lodge a formal complaint against the authorities.